XClose

 Writing greetings_repo/CITATION.md

-You may well want to formalise this using the codemeta.json standard or the citation file format - these don't have wide adoption yet, but we recommend it.
+You may well want to formalise this using the codemeta.json standard or the citation file format.

 Write some unit tests